A Guide to Indian Cooking Techniques

 Indian Cooking Methods Decoded

-Just like the rest of the world, Indian cooking also involves basic techniques such as frying, boiling, sautéing, grilling, baking, etc. We are not going to cover those here.
-Instead, we are going to focus on some of the techniques that are unique to Indian cuisine and how they have been modified in recent years to use the oven and Instant Pot.
+Like the rest of the world, Indian cooking also involves basic techniques such as frying, boiling, sautéing, grilling, baking, etc. We are not going to cover those here.
+Instead, we will focus on some techniques unique to Indian cuisine and how they have been modified to use the oven and Instant Pot in recent years.

 This may loosely be defined as tempering in English.
-But the process is very different from the tempering of chocolate.
-Here hot oil is used to fry the spices before adding them to the dish.
+However, the process is very different from the tempering of chocolate.
+Here, hot oil is used to fry the spices before adding them to the dish.
 The hot oil extracts the spices’ flavor, aroma, and medicinal qualities, making the food healthier and tastier.
 The tempering process can be used at the beginning or end of the cooking process.
 Each dish requires its own treatment.
-Here’s an example of Ven Pongal where tempering is added right at the end.
+Here’s an example of Ven Pongal, where tempering is added right at the end.

 Read more: Tempering is a commonly used technique in Indian cooking, and we delve into more details in this post – Tempering in Indian cooking.

-This is literally stir-frying but with a slight difference.
-The food is stir-fried on low heat for a long time until it caramelizes and gets a beautiful golden brown color.
+The food is cooked on low heat for a long time until it caramelizes and gets a beautiful golden brown color.
 Often, it involves adding small quantities of water to prevent the food from burning and sticking to the pan while it is being stir-fried or bhunoed (is that a word? :-)).
 Typically, the process of bhunana is time-consuming and cannot be left unattended, as the food needs to be constantly stirred and moved around.

-A good example of this technique would be making this Bhuna masala (Onion tomato masala or curry sauce), where onions are almost cooked to the point of caramelization, and then tomatoes are added to make a base for a lot of North Indian curries.
+A good example of this technique would be making Bhuna masala (Onion tomato masala or curry sauce), where onions are almost cooked to the point of caramelization.
+Then tomatoes are added to make a base for a lot of North Indian curries.
 I often make a big batch of curry sauce at once – it helps me put together Indian meals in minutes.

 Dum

-As I mentioned, dum cooking can take hours; in order to cut down the cooking time, often pressure cookers like Instant Pot are used to replicate the dish.
-Here’s how you can make the two popular dishes chicken biryani and dum aloo that were once made dum style in a pressure cooker.
+As I mentioned, traditional dum cooking can take hours; to cut down the cooking time, pressure cookers like Instant Pot are often used to replicate the results.
+Here’s how you can make the two popular dishes, chicken biryani and dum aloo, that were once made dum style in a pressure cooker.

 I love how Manali uses charcoal in this smoked dal recipe to demonstrate dhungar cooking.